danyberlin/AzureAD_AccountCreator/README.md

 - Company, Position, Department, Phone Number
 - Display Name
 - Requires Email Adress for account creation or update
-- Generated First and Lastname based on mandatoty pattern eg firstname.lastname@example.com
+- Generated First and Lastname based on mandatoty pattern\
+eg firstname.lastname@example.com

 ## Requirements ##
-Windows Session by a domain user with the role User Administator or Global Administrator PowerShell
+Windows Session by a domain user with either of these roles
+- User Administator
+- Global Administrator

+Execute the following commands\
-`Install-Module -Name AzureAD`
+`Install-Module -Name AzureAD`\
 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

 ## HowTo ##
 1) Open the script
 2) Make sure the static values match your worksheet's colum
-3) Navigate to the folder where the script is located in PS Enter name of the script like a command with the following two parameters: name of the workbook (absolute path!) name of worksheet
+3) Navigate to the folder where the script is located in PS
+4) Enter name of the script like a command with the following two parameters:\
+    name of the workbook (absolute path!) name of the worksheet

 > PS C:\Users\d\Desktop>azureConnect.ps1 C:\Users\d\Downloads\someWB.xlxs Sheet1

-Good luck!
+Good luck!\
 D